 - Baby bedding

 - Baby bath

 - Toilet steps

 Remember baby and child equipment may be limited or need pre-booking

 During summer, organised activities for 2-12 year olds (finger painting, picnics, cake baking, games etc) are included in the rates.
 For Easter, there is an egg hunt in the grounds plus a Bucks Fizz breakfast for adults

-Breakfast is included and dinner is available Friday-Wednesday (kids' meals are served at 5pm; parents dine at 8pm).
+Breakfast is included in the rates and dinner is available Friday-Wednesday (kids' meals are served at 5pm; parents dine at 8pm, included in the rates July & August, otherwise an extra cost).
 Children over 14 can join the main dining table if they wish.
 Parents with babies can use the microwave to heat up food and sterilise bottles, and most suites have kitchenettes.
 On Saturdays there's normally a family BBQ.

 If staying in the gites, you can self-cater with ease, or join in the buffet-style family meals on Saturdays, Sundays and Mondays.
 Dinner is served most other nights, except Thursdays - let them know in good time if you want to take advantage of this

-Both Voici and Votre have steep stairs and spiral staircases, these have stairguards at the top but not at the bottom.
-Voila is not available June-August
+Votre has steep stairs and spiral staircases, these have stairguards at the top but not at the bottom.